areed1192/interactive-broker-python-api/README.md

 Interactive Broker offers multiple APIs for their clients.
 If you would like to learn more about their API offerings click on the links below:

-To learn more about the TradeStation API, please refer to the [official documentation](http://interactivebrokers.github.io/tws-api/)
+- TradeStation API, please refer to the [official documentation](http://interactivebrokers.github.io/tws-api/)
-To learn more about the Client Portal API, please refer to the [official documentation](https://interactivebrokers.github.io/cpwebapi/)
+- Client Portal API, please refer to the [official documentation](https://interactivebrokers.github.io/cpwebapi/)
-To learn more about the Third Party API, plesfe refer to the [official documentation](https://www.interactivebrokers.com/webtradingapi/)
+- Third Party API, plesfe refer to the [official documentation](https://www.interactivebrokers.com/webtradingapi/)

 ## What's in the API